Construction & Real Estate Companies That Sponsor J-1 Visas

 Do construction companies sponsor J-1 visas?

 Yes.
-Bechtel, Turner Construction, Skanska, AECOM, and Fluor all participate in J-1 trainee programs through designated sponsor organizations.
+Bechtel, Turner Construction, Skanska, AECOM, and Fluor all participate in J-1 visa trainee programs through designated sponsor organizations.
 These programs focus on construction management, civil engineering, and technical training roles.
 Most large general contractors with international operations have experience processing J-1 trainees and can prepare compliant DS-7002 training plans.

 Can construction laborers get J-1 visas?